What is CRISM?

 To address these translation and implementation gaps, the Canadian Institutes of Health Research (CIHR), through its Institute for Neurosciences, Mental Health, and Addiction (INMHA), developed the Canadian Research Initiative in Substance Misuse (CRISM).
 CRISM was designed to facilitate communication and collaboration across the pillars of addiction service providers, researchers, policymakers, patients, and people who use substances.
 CRISM is a network that consists of four regional teams (referred to as Nodes), located in BC, the Prairies, Ontario, and the Québec/Atlantic regions.

 - Identify and/or develop the most appropriate clinical and community-based interventions for substance use disorders

 - Provide evidence to support the enhancement of prevention and treatment services regarding substance use to decision-makers and service providers

 - Support improvement in the quality of care and quality of life for Canadians living with substance use

-CRISM’s three other regional Nodes across the country are:
+CRISMS other three nodes across the country are: